capstone-spotify2/SpotifyTeam2/README.md

 Part 3: Run Tag Prediction Advanced Model in terminal
 ------------------------------------------------------
 `cd ./Final_Deliverable/pipeline/1-LSTM_model_for_tag_prediction/` to run the advanced model.
 >**Note: Since the LSTM model is huge.
-It takes very long time to train and fit the model on personal computer.**
+It takes very long time to train and fit the model on a personal computer.**

 ### step 1: train model:
 Run model_training.py by: